Political groups of the European Parliament: Liberals and centrists

 Renew Europe has MEPs in 24 member states.
 Yellow indicates member states sending multiple MEPs, light yellow indicates member states sending a single MEP.

 In European politics, liberalism tends to be associated with ideas inspired by classical and economic liberalism, which advocates limited government intervention in society.
-However, the Liberal Group contains diverse parties, including conservative-liberal, social-liberal and Nordic agrarian parties.
+The Liberal Group contains diverse parties, including conservative-liberal, social-liberal and Nordic agrarian parties.
 It has previously been home to parties such as the minor French Gaullist party Union for the New Republic and the Social Democratic Party of Portugal, which were not explicitly liberal parties, but who were not aligned with either the Socialist or the Christian Democratic Groups.
-The Liberal Group was founded on 23 June 1953 under the name of the "Group of Liberals and Allies".
-As the Parliament grew, it changed its name to the "Liberal and Democratic Group" (1976), then to the "Liberal and Democratic Reformist Group" (13 December 1985), then to the "Group of the European Liberal Democrat and Reform Party" (19 July 1994) before settling on the name of the "Group of the Alliance of Liberals and Democrats for Europe" on 20 July 2004, when the Group was joined by the centrist parties that formed the European Democratic Party.
+The Liberal Group was founded on 23 June 1953, under the name of the Group of Liberals and Allies.
+As the Parliament grew, it changed its name to the Liberal and Democratic Group.

-ELDR Group leader Graham Watson MEP denounced the grand coalition in 2007 and expressed a desire to ensure that the posts of Commission President, Council President, Parliament President and High Representative were not divided based on agreement between the two largest groups to the exclusion of third parties.

-Between 1994 and 1999 there was a separate "European Radical Alliance", which consisted of MEPs of the French Energie Radicale, the Italian Bonino List, and regionalists aligned with the European Free Alliance.

-The current name as of 2020 is "Renew Europe".